MDU-PHL/bohra/README.md

 ```
 where `--cluster-config` refers to the `cluster.json` file, and `{cluster.XXX}` refers to the value in the `cluster.json` file.
 It is important to remember that any setting reffered to in the `run_snakemake.sh` script MUST appear in the `__default__` section of `cluster.json` at a minimum.
 The settings outlined here are examples and may need to be modified for your setup.
 Finally, the command that follows `--cluster` will also need to be modified depending upon your queuing system.
+In addition, the value that follows `-j`, when running Bohra in `--cluster` mode indicates the number of jobs to launch at a time, rather than the total amount of resources.